Plan to raid bank creditors could shatter Europe's calm

 "Everything is to be seen as bail-in-able.
 Depositors are, in the end, bail-in-able.
 If anyone would be surprised by that, they have been away from the debate for quite a long time."

-Originally pencilled in for 2018, these rules will be finalised and possibly accelerated by European Union countries and the bloc's parliament in the coming weeks.
+Originally penciled in for 2018, these rules will be finalized and possibly accelerated by European Union countries and the bloc's parliament in the coming weeks.

 'SNIFFING GLUE'